p2pu/reports/_reports/5_assessment_on_the_web_part2/index.markdown

 featured-image-contrib: CC BY SA
 intro-heading-copy: "A framework for learning on the web."
 intro-copy: "A series of conversations about the current state and future of learning online.
 Brought to you by the folks at Peer 2 Peer University."
+description: 'As learning on the web has evolved and “grown up”, a few innovative trends have emerged.
+Certain principles tap all the connectedness that the web has to offer.
+Of the learning communities we consider successful and that we admire, several share the some principles'
 ---

 As we [discussed earlier](http://reports.p2pu.org/assessment-on-the-web/part-1/),